ibm-cloud-docs/FileStorage/getting-started.md

 {: #prereqs}

 {{site.data.keyword.filestorage_short}} volumes can be provisioned from 20 GB to 12 TB with two options:
 - Provision **Endurance** tiers that feature pre-defined performance levels and other features like snapshots and replication.
-The following 4 tiers are available:
+The following 4 tiers are available based on input/output operations per second (IOPS) per GB:
    - `LOW_INTENSITY_TIER` = 0.25 IOPS/GB
    - `READHEAVY_TIER` = 2 IOPS/GB
    - `WRITEHEAVY_TIER` = 4 IOPS/GB
    - `10_IOPS_PER_GB` = 10 IOPS/GB
-- Build a high-powered **Performance** environment with allocated input/output operations per second (IOPS).
+- Build a high-powered **Performance** environment with allocated IOPS.

 For more information about the {{site.data.keyword.filestorage_short}} offering, see [What is IBM Cloud File Storage](https://www.ibm.com/products/file-storage){: external}.